-The Mission of Aquinas and St. Mary’s Catholic schools community is to provide a Christ-centered, learning environment to prepare students to deal with future involvement in church, family, and civic relationships.
+The Mission of Aquinas and St. Mary’s Catholic schools community is to provide a Christ-centered learning environment where we develop individuals to be disciples of Christ in all areas of their lives.

 The Aquinas & St. Mary’s school community will: